 As well as running a successful private practice, I have also workedfor a third sector organisation with a feminist ethos providing a trauma informed service that supports clients through rape and sexual abuse.

 When in person sessions start up again, if it is safe to do so post Covid-19 other wise I have a variety of online platforms that I use which allow us to meet flexibly at a time that suits you.

 Supervision – in person or online?

-I have completed 100+ hours training in online work and am happy to work in whichever medium is preferred or a blend of the two.
+I have completed an in depth training in online work and am happy to work in whichever medium is preferred or a blend of the two.